5 TIPS FOR GETTING STARTED WITH EURO NYMPHING

 Posted By:

-Matthieu Mercier, fly fishing instructor and guide
+Matthieu Mercier, fly fishing guide and instructor

 Before letting you dive into these tips, I wanted to take a few lines to introduce Matthieu Mercier, a friend, fishing guide and instructor, and an excellent fly angler.